 Media sanitizing is electronic file destruction.
-In the same way paper files containing sensitive information can be shredded or burned, electronic files can be destroyed using various methods.
+In the same way that paper files containing sensitive information can be shredded or burned, electronic files can be destroyed using various methods.
 The most effective form of electronic data destruction is done with file shredding software.

-- Wiping/erasing hard drives and other data storage media
+- Wiping/erasing hard drives and other data storage media.

-- Recycling or repurposing aged machines
+- Recycling or repurposing aged MIT-owned machines.

-- If not using any of these routes, make sure to use vendors who are National Association for Information Destruction (NAID) certified.
+- If you're not using any of these routes, make sure to use vendors who are National Association for Information Destruction (NAID) certified.